titanous/homebrew-gnuradio/README.md

 ## Installation

-These steps have been tested on OS X Lion 10.7.4 with Xcode 4.3.2.
+These steps have been tested on Lion 10.7.4 with Xcode 4.3.2 and Mountain Lion 10.8 with Xcode 4.4.1.

 - Add this repository as a brew tap